-In spite of the cold breeze, she stood under the manchineel tree dressed only in a worn-out cotton dress, hoping to be called.
+In spite of the cold breeze, she stood under the manchineel tree dressed only in a worn-out cotton dress.
 She was told that if she stood at that edge of the beach and if Alemanda, the elder fisherwoman, were short of a pair of hands, then she would call anyone standing there to come and help pull the net.

 The reward: freshly caught fish.
 Free.